Gjergj Qiriazi

-Gjergj Qiriazi (George D. Kyrias) (1868–1912) was an Albanian patriot, author, educator, translator, Protestant Bible distributor, organizer of the First Congress of Monastir (1908), and activist of the Albanian National Awakening.
+Gjergj Qiriazi, known as George D. Kyrias and in Bulgarian Г. Д. Кириас (27 May 1868 – 30 December 1912), was an Albanian patriot, author, educator, translator, Protestant Bible distributor, organizer of the First Congress of Monastir (1908), and activist of the Albanian National Awakening.

-Early Years and Education
+Early years and education

 Gjergj Qiriazi was born in Monastir (modern Bitola), Ottoman Empire (now North Macedonia), where he attended school.

 Like his brother Gjerasim, he went on to study at the Collegiate and Theological Institute, a Protestant institution in Samokov, Bulgaria.
 Alexander Thomson sponsored his education.
 He attended the school in 1885–1889, but left Bulgaria before graduating, to avoid mandatory conscription into the Bulgarian army.

 Biography

 He worked for the American Bible Society in Salonica, and then for the British and Foreign Bible Society, and took over the direction of the first Albanian girls' school in Korçë upon the death of his brother.
 In 1908 he was the president of the Albanian Bashkimi club in Monastir and later became vice-president.
+He served as secretary of the Bulgarian Evangelical Church of Bitola.
 In 1908, he was a delegate at the Congress of Monastir.
 Qiriazi also worked as an interpreter at the Austro-Hungarian consulate in Bitola.
 A Turkish language high school (idadiye) for boys was created in 1908 and Qiriazi was appointed as a teacher of the Albanian language.
 In 1909, the Young Turk government planned to assassinate Qiriazi for his involvement in the Albanian national movement.

 Gjergj Qiriazi was one of the founders of the Albanian printing press Bashkimi i Kombit.
-He helped his brother Gejrasim to publish two volumes of literature, namely Hristomathi a udhëheqës për ç'do shtëpi shqiptari (Monastir, 1902) and a co-wrote with him a collection of religious verse Kënkë të shenjtëruara (Monastir, 1906).
+He published two volumes of literature, namely Hristomathi a udhëheqës për ç'do shtëpi shqiptari (Sofia, 1902 and 1907), which included writings and translations of his brother Gjerasim and sister Sevasti.
+He also expanded his brother's hymnbook Kënkëtore: hymna për ndë falëtoret të ungjillorëvet (Korça, 1893) and republished it in 1906 as Kënkë të shenjtëruara për falëtorët shqipe (Monastir, 1906).

 Qiriazi also translated John Bunyan's Pilgrim's Progress as Udhëtari, printed in 1927 by Dhori Koti publishers.